-Last, but most certainly not least, Vitamin C has a great effect on decreasing pigmentation in the skin.
-Specifically, Vitamin C operates as a substance that interrupts the key steps of melanogenesis, aka the process in which skin cells create pigment.
-When melanogenesis in the cells is disturbed, by a blemish for example, the pigmentation process can result in undesirable spots often referred to as hyper or hypo-pigmentation.
-Vitamin C can help prevent these spots from occurring and also help with their healing.
+Last, but certainly not least, vitamin C has a great effect on decreasing pigmentation in the skin².
+Specifically, vitamin C interrupts melanogenesis, the process in which skin cells create pigment.
+When melanogenesis in the cells is disturbed, by a blemish for example, the pigmentation process can result in undesirable spots often referred to as hyperpigmentation.
+Similarly, prolonged sun exposure can increase melanin production, leading to brown spots.
+Vitamin C can help prevent these spots from occurring⁵ and help with their healing.

-With daily use Vitamin C can help keep skin healthy and defend against free-radicals like those produced by the sun, pollution, stress and more.
-This active ingredient can be applied both morning and night, but if you apply in the morning there are bonus points for pairing your Vitamin C products with sunscreen.
-The potent vitamin can add additional protection from the sun and free-radical formation during the day.
+With daily use, vitamin C can help keep skin healthy and defend against free radicals, like those produced by the sun, pollution, stress, and more.
+This active ingredient can be applied both morning and night, but if you apply in the morning there are bonus points for pairing your vitamin C products with sunscreen.
+The potent vitamin can add protection from the sun and free radical formation during the day.
 By layering the two, you’re getting a powerful mix of antioxidants and SPF to defend against the sun's harsh UVA and UVB rays.

 1. Villines, Z. (29 July 2017).
 How do free radicals affect the body?
 Medical News Today.
 Retrieved on March 27, 2023, from